Tools & Resources▼

-The fourth quarter 2014 return for Federated Prudent DollarBear Fund was -4.07% (Class A Shares at NAV).
-The return for the inverse of the USD Index was -5.04% for the same period.
-The fund’s absolute performance was hurt by U.S. dollar strength versus all of the fund’s currency holdings, as well as from losses in gold stocks.
+The first quarter 2015 return for Federated Prudent DollarBear Fund was -4.14% (Class A Shares at NAV).
+The return for the inverse of the U.S. Dollar Index was -8.96% for the same period.
+The fund’s absolute return was largely the effect of U.S. dollar strength against most of the fund’s currency holdings.

 Performance quoted represents past performance, which is no guarantee of future results.
 Investment return and principal value will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than what is stated.
 Other share classes may have experienced different returns than the share class presented.
 To view performance current to the most recent month-end and for after tax returns, click on the Performance tab.
 Performance does not reflect the maximum 4.5% sales charge for Class A Shares.
 If included, it would reduce the performance quoted.

 Click the Performance tab for standard fund performance.

 The fund’s performance in the first quarter outperformed its respective benchmark, the U.S. Dollar Index.
 The outperformance was largely due to a significant underweight in the euro, relative to the Fund’s index.
 The fund also benefited from an underweight allocation to the Japanese yen relative to the U.S. Dollar Index.
 Lastly, the fund also had an overweight allocation, relative to the U.S. Dollar Index, in the Swiss franc, which also benefited performance.